Historic Midway-Class "3 Sisters" Reunion Concludes with

 If you have questions about the reunion, contact reunion chairman Jim Hayter at phone no. 703-264-0542 or email him at email@example.com.

 Are You a Midway Veteran?
 If so, click here to download the membership application to join the USS Midway Veterans Association.
-On the form you will need to fill in the blanks and mail it, along with your check, to the address on the application.
-The membership fees we collect help offset the costs of writing, producing and mailing our quarterly newsletter and the many other costs associated with hosting our reunions.
+Pay your dues online by credit card as described above or complete the application form by hand and mail it, along with your check (payable to the MVA), to the address on the form.
+The membership fees (dues) we collect help offset the costs of writing, producing and mailing our quarterly newsletter and the many other costs associated with hosting our reunions.
+You don't have to be a member of the MVA to attend our reunions, just a Midway Veteran.
 Our three membership categories are described on the application form.
-And remember, you don't have to belong to the MVA to attend the reunions.
-We welcome all Midway Veterans, regardless of Midway Veterans’ affiliations.
-Note: the USS Midway Veterans Association is a 501(c)(19) not-for-profit organization; our membership fees (aka, dues or contributions) are tax-deductible as provided by law.
-We donate 20 percent of our dues/contributions to the USS Midway Museum’s Education Scholarship Fund and Midway Preservation Endowment.
+We welcome all Midway veterans, regardless of their other Midway affiliations.
+Note: the USS Midway Veterans Association is a 501(c)(19) not-for-profit organization; our membership fees are tax-deductible as provided by law.
+We proudly donate 20 percent of our annual membership fees to the USS Midway Museum’s Education Scholarship Fund and Midway Preservation Endowment.